LagoLunatic/ww_model_helpers/README.md

 ## Tutorial

 This basic tutorial will go over the process of converting Link's main model and a couple extras from Wind Waker's format (BDL) to a COLLADA .dae file (which can be modified in regular modeling programs such as Blender) and then back to Wind Waker's format (BDL) and getting the model ingame.
-Currently this tutorial does not go over the process of actually modeling and rigging a custom model.
+This tutorial does not go over the process of actually modeling and rigging a custom model.

 ### Step 1: Set up workspace folders.
 Create two folders - `Link Original` and `Custom Model`.
 The names of the folders don't matter, but one will be for holding Link's vanilla unmodified model, and the other will be for your custom player model.